 The administrative contact will be given a grace period of 21 calendar days from the date of registration to verify the registrant’s identity and contact information.
 If the administrative contact has not done this after the grace period, SGNIC will suspend the domain name.

-As an exception under specific conditions, registrants who are unable to arrange for individuals who possess a SingPass ID/account to act as an administrative contact can appoint an organisation with a valid “SGNICID” as the administrative contact.
-For details, see question 17.
+As an exception under specific conditions, registrants who are unable to arrange for individuals/organisations who possess a SingPass ID/CorpPass ID to act as an administrative contact can appoint an organisation with a valid “SGNICID” as the administrative contact.
+For details, see question 19.

 Domain names registered before 2 May 2013 will not be affected.
 However if SGNIC has doubts over the registrant’s authenticity, SGNIC may require the administrative contact to verify the identity of the registrant.

-SGNIC is aware that a large number of existing registrants are using ‘organisational’-type administrative contacts for their domain names.
-It will cause inconvenience to registrants if they are required to replace existing ‘organisation’-type administrative contacts with ‘individual’-type administrative contacts in order to implement identity verification via SingPass.
-With the existing measures that are in place to mitigate identity abuses, SGNIC is satisfied that existing domain names are not likely to give rise to identity problems.
+VerifiedID@SG was implemented on 2 May 2013.
+In view of the inconvenience that the large pool of existing registrants (with domain names registered before 2 May 2013) will face if they are required to replace existing administrative contacts with administrative contacts with SingPass/CorpPass IDs, SGNIC will not mandate VerifiedID@SG for such registrants.
 However, if SGNIC has doubts over the identity of any existing registrants, SGNIC may subject the domain names to verification via the VerifiedID@SG scheme on a case-by-case basis.
 SGNIC may extend the scheme to all existing domain names if deemed necessary.

 To check if your domain name falls under the scheme, you can perform a WHOIS search via http://www.sgnic.sg on the domain name.
 If your domain name does not have a ‘VerifiedID@SG-Mandatory” status, it means that the domain name is not subjected to the VerifiedID@SG scheme.